 - Continuous enrollment in one of our age appropriate Judaica programs for at least four consecutive years (this enrollment may start before Hebrew School, but must also be concurrent with the years of Hebrew School attendance).
 In addition, attendance in one of our Judaica programs is required for the entire school year in which a child becomes Bar/Bat Mitzvah.

-Jewish Day School students may waive our Hebrew and Judaica requirement, although Judaica attendance helps students make friends in the Beth Am community.
+Jewish day school students may waive our Hebrew and Judaica requirement, although Judaica attendance and participation in our Beit Midrash helps students make friends in the Beth Am community.
 Morasha is still required.

 For families new to the area, enrollment in another accredited Hebrew and Judaica program (in another synagogue) for the requisite years will be accepted toward Beth Am’s four year requirement.

-All parents of 7th Grade students (including parents of day school students) participate in Morasha, our B’nei Mitzvah enrichment program, in which parents meet with Beth Am clergy for four sessions in the fall during Tuesday Night Program (5:30-7:45 pm on Tuesdays) and attend one Shabbat morning service with their children.
-These sessions explore the meaning and origins of Bar/Bat Mitzvah, the “how’s” and “why’s” of the Shabbat morning service, issues of Jewish adolescence, and ways to make the Bar/Bat Mitzvah experience even more meaningful.
+All parents of 7th Grade students (including parents of day school students) participate in Morasha, our B’nei Mitzvah enrichment program, in which parents meet with Beth Am clergy.
+In Morasha, parents explore the meaning and origins of Bar/Bat Mitzvah, the “how’s” and “why’s” of the Shabbat morning service, issues of Jewish adolescence, and ways to make the Bar/Bat Mitzvah experience even more meaningful.